Semester Exchange & Visa Application

 Cost of Attendance

-As a semester exchange student coming to Syracuse Law under a partnership agreement with your home institution, you will not be charged tuition to Syracuse Law.
+As a semester exchange student coming to Syracuse Law under a partnership agreement with your home institution, you will not be charged tuition to Syracuse Law during your exchange semester.
 However, you will be required to pay mandatory semester fees to the University and the College of Law.
-You will also be responsible for your own living expenses related to costs like books, housing, personal allowance, etc. An estimated cost of attendance will be sent to you with your Exchange Student Application.
+You will also be responsible for your own living expenses related to books, housing, personal allowance, etc. An estimated cost of attendance will be sent to you with your Exchange Student Application.

 In order to obtain your I-20 student visa document and commence the student visa application process, you must first submit Proof of Financial Support documentation to the Office of International Programs (Dineen Hall, Suite 217, Syracuse, New York, 13210).
 Acceptable financial proof for privately sponsored applicants is an original signed letter of support from the sponsor that includes the U.S. dollar amount of support and certified bank statements indicating funds sufficient to cover at least the student's semester of fees and living expenses.
 For government-sponsored applicants, acceptable proof is an official or certified copy of the award letter that includes the U.S. dollar amount of the award per semester and any special billing instructions.
 Photocopies are not acceptable.